-While everyone is sitting at home, we’re all dreaming of all the places we want to visit.
-You might be reconsidering your travel goals and maybe you’re thinking about visiting some sites you’ve never been to.
+Over the past 18 months, we’ve dreamed of all the places we want to visit.
+Maybe you reconsidered your travel goals and are thinking about visiting some sites you’ve never been to.
 This could be someplace nearby or somewhere on the other side of the world.

 We’ve been to some of those places and we have news for you.
 If you’re thinking about visiting any of the places on this list, don’t waste your time. 🙂

 (This post is written with a hefty dose of sarcasm.
 We understand that some of these locations have huge importance to some people.
 Others just seem to be tourist traps.
 No matter; to us, they were totally a waste of time.)